Conformal field theory on the plane: Why one more text on conformal field theory?

-Let us argue that this review article fills an available ecological niche, by considering which neighbouring niches are already filled: \begin{itemize} \item The book \cite{zz90} by A. and Al. Zamoldochikov is in spirit quite close to this article.
+Let us argue that this text fills an available niche, by considering which neighbouring niches are already filled: \begin{itemize} \item The book \cite{zz90} by A. and Al. Zamoldochikov is in spirit quite close to the present text.
 That book is a concise exposition of conformal field theory, from the basic principles to advanced results, mostly in the conformal bootstrap approach.
 However, the depth and breadth of the ideas may be too much for beginning students.
 Non-rational theories such as Liouville theory are not covered.
-And misprints are frequent. \item Non-rational theories are covered in a review by Schomerus \cite{sch05}.
-That article uses multiple approaches, and pays particular attention to boundary conformal field theory, with applications to string theory in mind. \item The Big Yellow Book \cite{fms97} is a useful reference, especially on rational conformal field theories.
+And misprints are frequent. \item Again in the spirit of the present text, Teschner's review article \cite{tes17} is both more concise and more advanced, and provides a guide to the literature. \item Non-rational theories are covered in a review by Schomerus \cite{sch05}.
+That article uses multiple approaches, and pays particular attention to boundary conformal field theory, with applications to string theory in mind. \item The Big Yellow Book \cite{fms97} by di Francesco, Mathieu and Sénéchal is a useful reference, especially on rational conformal field theories.
 As its epic length suggests, it is rather encyclopedic. \item The encyclopedic approach was extended in the direction of Liouville theory by Nakayama's review \cite{nak04}, which includes systematic guides to the literature. \item On the more pedagogical side, Gaberdiel's review \cite{gab99} provides a consistent exposition using vertex operators, which mathematically formalize the conformal bootstrap approach.
 That text deals more with the symmetry algebras and their representations, than with correlation functions.
 Examples include logarithmic theories, but no non-rational theories. \item Motivations and applications are mostly absent from the present text.
 On the statistical mechanics side, they are given in Cardy's lecture notes \cite{car08}, which also provide a concise introduction to the formalism. \item $W$-symmetry is reviewed in depth in Bouwknegt and Schoutens's article \cite{bs92}, where $W$-symmetric conformal field theories are however not solved systematically.
-An exposition of the $W$-symmetric minimal models and conformal Toda theories would be a natural extension of the present article, although these theories have not been fully solved so far. \end{itemize} In contrast to these texts, we will treat both rational and non-rational theories.
-Moreover, our exclusive use of the bootstrap approach means that we need not assume any previous knowledge of quantum field theory.
-The prerequisites for this text are limited to elementary complex analysis, and some familiarity with Lie algebras and their representations.
+An exposition of the $W$-symmetric minimal models and conformal Toda theories would be a natural extension of the present text, although these theories have not been fully solved so far. \end{itemize} A much abridged version of this text is available \cite{rib16}, which includes a number of corrected exercises.
+An even briefer treatment is found in Wikipedia, with in particular the articles on \href{https://en.wikipedia.org/wiki/Two-dimensional_conformal_field_theory}{Two-dimensional conformal field theory}, \href{https://en.wikipedia.org/wiki/Liouville_field_theory}{Liouville theory}, \href{https://en.wikipedia.org/wiki/Minimal_models}{minimal models}, and \href{https://en.wikipedia.org/wiki/Virasoro_conformal_block}{Virasoro conformal blocks}.
+(As of 2022, these Wikipedia articles were mostly written by the present author.)
+Moreover, the video recordings of 7 lectures at YRISW 2019 are available online.